 - You confirm those samples upon receival and start a production run.

 - We walk you through a production run, ensuring you’re kept up to date on when specific parts of being finished.

-- We then conduct a quality control inspection of your products (only at professional tiers).
+- We then conduct a quality control inspection of your products.